 - Sustain and promote high professional standards and leadership among principals;

 - Heighten public awareness of elementary and middle school education as the foundation for all future academic achievement;

 - Serve as a national representative for elementary and middle school education to Congress, the Executive Branch, state and federal agencies, the news media, researchers, educators, and other education and child advocacy groups;

 - Serve as an advocate for the professional tenets and priorities of elementary and middle school principals; and

 - Ensure that education continues to be recognized as a matter of national priority.

-We offer a broad range of resources, including the following highlights:
+We offer a broad range of resources, including support for Breakfast in the Classroom and the following highlights:

 The School Nutrition Foundation (SNF) is a 501(c)(3) organization dedicated to financial aid, education, professional development, and research in school food service – resources that equip School Nutrition Association (SNA) members to efficiently serve nutritious meals to millions of school children each year.

 The SNA values four strategic goals: